Stogursey Castle

 Facilities

 • A welcome tray with tea and sugar awaits your arrival and you will find a pint of milk in the fridge.
-We also provide toilet rolls and a bar of soap per basin, but no other toiletries.
+We provide a hairdryer, a roll of toilet paper and a bar of Landmark soap per bathroom, but no other toiletries.
 Hairdryers are provided.

 • The majority of properties do not offer WiFi but many now have mobile coverage.
 Facilities in some properties rely on WiFi to function and we are currently piloting guest use of WiFi at a few of our buildings.
 We are going to extend the pilot across more properties and review customer feedback in 2025.